G-Dev-01/Chef/README.md

 Each recipe provides a list of the ingridients, preparation instructions, as well as detailed nutritional information taking into account special dietary requirements.

-Planning your dinner event starts with a simple search at THE CHEF!!!
+Planning your dinner event starts with a simple search at The Chef!!!